Scott Lawrence Jacobs

 2014 Commissioned by Jay Woodcroft (Ass.Coach of the San Jose Sharks) to paint portraits of his family.

-2014 Invited to show at the Monterey Museum of Art.
+2014 Show at the Monterey Museum of Art.

 2015 Sold out show, with new watercolor series, including works purchased by actors Mauricio Ochmann and Aislinn Derbez.